2025 Red Sea tourist submarine disaster: Background

-The submarine involved was owned by Sindbad Submarines, a tourism company which has operated in the Red Sea as a tourist attraction for over two decades.
+The submarine involved was owned by Sindbad Submarines, a tourism company operating in the Red Sea as a tourist attraction that claims to have over 25 years of experience.
 The company owns two submarines capable of diving 25 m underwater.
 Sindbad claimed that its submarines were built in Finland and met safety standards.

 The Red Sea coastline is a popular spot for tourists visiting Egypt.
 However, many vessels in the region operate daily with inconsistent adherence to safety rules.
 In early November 2024, 30 individuals were rescued from a boat that was sinking near Daedalus Reef.
 Later in the same month, the tourist boat Sea Story sank, leaving four people dead.
 Similarly, in June 2024, 24 French tourists had to be evacuated before their vessel went under.

 A Maritime Survey International report published in March 2024 revealed that none of the examined vessels had proper maintenance systems, safety protocols, or stability documentation.
 The report highlighted that the industry operates with little to no regulation.
 The submarine had experienced technical issues prior to the accident.